 - 1. Consult with the appropriate community groups, organizations, and unions linked to the areas of disadvantage to be covered by the special program. - 2.
-Identify the objectives and parameters of the program, ensuring that they minimize any negative impact on the people who are not members of the target group for the program. - Create a plan outlining the terms, the benefits to the group, and the conditions and duration of the program; include eligibility criteria and how the impacted parties were consulted. - 4.
-Include in the plan the mechanisms the district will use in monitoring and evaluating the special program to ensure that the program remains the most appropriate way of achieving the district's goals.
+Identify the objectives and parameters of the program, ensuring that they minimize any negative impact on the people who are not members of the target group for the program. - 3.
+Create a plan outlining the terms, the benefits to the group, and the conditions and duration of the program; include eligibility criteria and how the impacted parties were consulted.